 The coconut is the most important palm economically.
 It is the most widely grown and used nut in the world, utilized for its copra – which is the source of coconut oil used to make everything from soaps, shampoos, and cosmetics to a myriad of foodstuffs.

 The trees can be propagated from seed –a coconut — but are generally purchased as young palms from a nursery.
 An interesting note, the coconut fruit can float for long distances in the ocean and still germinate once it has been washed ashore.
 Although coconut palms are often found along tropical, sandy shorelines and tolerate salt spray and brackish soil, salt is not a necessary fertilizer for coconut trees.
 In fact, it has no bearing on how well the trees grow at all.

 Coconut palms grow well in a variety of soils as long as it is well draining.
-They do need an average temp of 72 degrees F. (22 C.) and annual rainfall of 30-50 inches.
+They do need an average temperature of 72 F. (22 C.) and annual rainfall of 30-50 inches (76-127 cm.).
 Fertilization of coconuts is often necessary in the home landscape.

 These palms are at risk to nitrogen deficiency, which is characterized by yellowing of the oldest leaves to the entire canopy.
 They are also susceptible to potassium deficiency, which begins to appear as necrotic spotting on the oldest leaves increasing to affect leaflet tips and, in severe cases, the trunk is affected.
 Sulfur coated potassium sulfate is broadcast under the canopy at the rate of 1.5 lbs/100 square feet (0.68 kg./9.3 square meters) of canopy area four times per year to prevent the deficiency.

 How to Fertilize Coconut Palm Trees

 Fertilizing of coconut trees varies depending on their particular growth stage.

 Fertilization of Coconuts at Transplant